Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Results

-Moving to reweighted processes, fig. \ref{fig:sis_softmargin} shows the efficacy of MPBP when performing inference of trajectories given some observations.
-On a small ($N=23)$ random graph, a 10-step trajectory $\overline{\boldsymbol{y}}$ was sampled from a SIS prior distribution with $\lambda=0.15,\rho=0.12,\gamma=0.13$.
-We then added observations $\prod_{i\in I}\phi_{i}^{T}(x_{i}^{T})=\prod_{i\in I}\delta(y_{i}^{T}x_{i}^{T})$ over a random half $I\subset V$ of the nodes and performed inference using (\ref{eq:bayes}).
 The MPBP estimate for the posterior marginals, obtained with matrices of size $3$, agrees almost perfectly with Monte Carlo simulations.
 This is good indication that MPBP applied to sparse problems will keep giving accurate results even when on larger and/or more constrained instances where Monte Carlo methods fail, leaving little to compare against.

 Realistic scenarios are often better described by the Susceptible-Infectious-Recovered-Susceptible (SIRS) model where transmission of infections is analogous to the SIS case, but an infectious node $i$ can recover with probability $\rho_{i}$ and a recovered become susceptible again with probability $\sigma_{i}$.
 From a practical point of view, extending the SIR to SIRS in the MPBP framework takes little effort: it suffices to enrich the factors with the new transition $R\to S$.
-Fig. (\ref{fig:sis_inference_single_instance}) shows the performance of MPBP at estimating the posterior trajectories for a single realization of an epidemic drawn from a prior whose parameters $\lambda,\rho,\sigma,\gamma$ are homogeneous and known.
-A random $75\%$ of the system was observed at an intermediate time (colored dots).
+Fig. \ref{fig:sis_inference_single_instance} shows the performance of MPBP at estimating the posterior trajectories for a single realization of an epidemic drawn from a prior whose parameters $\lambda,\rho,\sigma,\gamma$ are homogeneous and known.

+The state of a random $75\%$ of the system was observed at an intermediate time (colored dots).
 We see good agreement between the true infection times (black lines) and the marginal probabilities of being Infectious (in yellow).
 Nodes are sorted in increasing order of true first infection time.